 Additionally, mixing terrain types can cause damage to the bike itself.
 Riding on pavement can cause excessive wear and tear on the tires, while riding on rough terrain can cause damage to the suspension system and other components of the bike.
 It is important to properly maintain and inspect the bike before and after each ride to avoid any potential damage that could affect the safety of the ride.
 Lastly, in some areas, it may be illegal to ride a mountain bike on pavement, and riders can face legal consequences for breaking these laws.
 It is important to research the laws in your area and ride in accordance with them to avoid any legal repercussions.

-Related Post: Best Mountain Bike Tracks to Conquer in 2023
+Related Post: Best Mountain Bike Trails in Illinois: A Thrilling Adventure for Cycling Enthusiasts

 Finding the Right Balance Between Mountain and Pavement Riding.